Kurdish–Turkish relations

 Kurdish–Turkish relations covers the historical relations between Kurds and Turks.

 Seljuk Empire

 Relations began when Alp Arslan was seeking to pass through Kurdistan in order to conquer Anatolia.
 Kurds were already significantly Muslim, and were a buffer between the Muslim Middle East and the Christian Anatolia and South Caucasus.
 While preparing for the Battle of Manzikert in 1071, Alp Arslan earned the trust of powerful Kurdish principalities and tribes, and Kurds played a vital role during the Battle of Manzikert, which was as important to Kurds as it was to Turks.
-The Seljuks under Ahmad Sanjar annexed the many Kurdish principalities, and united them into one large Seljuk province called Kurdistan around 1150, which included Ecbatana (Hamadan), Sinjar, Shahrazur, Dinavar, and Kermanshah.

 Ayyubid Sultanate

 The Ayyubid dynasty was founded by Shirkuh, a Kurdish retainer of the Zengid prince Nur al-Din.
 Shirkuh was succeeded by his nephew Saladin.
 Under Saladin, the Ayyubids fought and defeated the Zengids.
 They also took control of Damascus, Baalbek, and Homs.
 Gökböri was the commander of the right wing of the Zengid army, and he broke the Ayyubid left wing before being defeated by Saladin's personal guards.
 Gökböri switched to the Ayyubid army when it was obvious that the Zengids were going to be defeated.

 Kurdish was the mother tongue of the Ayyubids at the time they left their homeland in Dvin, Armenia.
 Saladin, born in Tikrit, spoke both Arabic and Kurdish, and likely Turkish.
 After Shirkuh's death, Ziyauddin Isa al-Hakkari, a companion of Saladin from the Hakkari tribe, had visited the leaders of each faction during elections to endorse Saladin, and while advising another Kurd, Qutbuddin Khosrow ibn al-Talal, he stated "what is needed now, above all, is an understanding between you and Saladin, especially because of his Kurdish origin, so that the command does not go from him to the Turks."
 After Saladin was elected, Turkish emirs were expecting a possible conflict with the Kurds, although it never happened and the situation quickly deescalated.

 Yasser Tabbaa, an Islamic anthropologist, claimed that by the late 12th century, the Ayyubid rulers had completely "Arabized".
 Some Iranic elements were detected in their names, such as Turan-Shah, Shahanshah, Bahramshah, Farrukh Shah.

 Kurds dominated the Ayyubid cavalry.
 Turkomans and Arabs comprised most of the infantry.
 The Ayyubid rulers of Egypt utilised slave soldiers.
 By the first half of the 13th century, most of the Ayyubid slave soldiers were Kipchak Turks and Circassians.
 They continued to speak Kipchak Turkic.

 The Ayyubids generally employed Kurds, Turks, and Caucasians in higher-ranking military, government, and bureaucratic fields.
 Tensions between Kurds and Turks would occasionally arise when the high positions were at risk.
 Towards the end of the Ayyubid period, the Turks began to outnumber the Kurds in the army.